 Root Me Challenge - JavaScript Code Deobfuscation

-JavaScript obfuscation conceals code logic to prevent analysis, commonly used by both attackers hiding malicious payloads and developers protecting intellectual property.
+JavaScript obfuscation hides code logic to prevent analysis, used by attackers to conceal malicious payloads and by developers to protect intellectual property.
 Deobfuscation reverses this process, transforming obscured scripts into readable formats to uncover hidden functionality.
-This skill is essential in cybersecurity for detecting malicious scripts, analyzing threats, and securing web applications.
+This skill is critical for cybersecurity professionals to detect threats, analyze malicious scripts, and secure web applications.

 Why Deobfuscation Matters

-- Malicious payloads including keyloggers, cryptominers, and backdoors
+- Identify malicious payloads like keyloggers, cryptominers, or backdoors

-- Exploit code for XSS, CSRF, and injection attacks
+- Uncover exploit code for vulnerabilities such as XSS, CSRF, or injection attacks

-- Data exfiltration mechanisms stealing credentials, session tokens, or personal information
+- Detect data exfiltration stealing credentials, session tokens, or personal information

-- Unauthorized redirects to phishing sites or malware distribution networks
+- Prevent unauthorized redirects to phishing sites or malware distribution networks

 "Deobfuscation bridges the gap between what code appears to do and what it actually executes—critical for security analysis."